PurabAgarwal/TravellingSalesmanProblem/README.md

        To get the cost of cost (i), a recursive relation in terms of sub-problems is required.
 Let us define a term ‘C(S, i)’ be the cost of the minimum cost path visiting each vertex in set ‘S’ exactly once, starting at ‘1’ and ending at ‘i’.
 We start with all subsets of size 2 and calculate ‘C(S, i)’ for all subsets where ‘S’ is the subset, then we calculate ‘C(S, i)’ for all subsets ‘S’ of size 3 and so on.
 Note that ‘1’ must be present in every subset.

-        The algorithm can be defined as below,
-If size of S is 2, then S must be {1, i},
-    C(S, i) = dist(1, i)
+        The algorithm can be defined as :: If size of S is 2, then S must be {1, i}, C(S, i) = dist(1, i)
         Else if size of S is greater than 2,
             C(S, i) = min { C(S-{i}, j) + dis(j, i)} where j belongs to S, j !=i and j != 1.

-NOTE :
-    For a set of size n, we consider n-2 subsets each of size n-1 such that all subsets don’t have nth in them.
-There are at most O(n*2n) subproblems, and each one takes linear time to solve.
-The total running time is therefore O(n2*2n).
-The time complexity is much less than O(n!), but still exponential.
+(b)Implement TSP with Cheapest link algorithm.

+    The Traveling Salesman Problem (TSP) is NP-Complete(a problem is NP-complete if answers can be verified quickly, and a quick algorithm to solve this problem can be used to solve all other NP problems quickly), but there are a few greedy approximate algorithms that are efficient.
+One of them is the Cheapest Link Algorithm.

+Cheapest-Link Algorithm

+The Cheapest-Link Algorithm begins with the edge of least weight and makes it part of the circuit.
+Then it selects the edge of second-smallest weight, and so on.
+Once a vertex has two selected edges, no more edges of that vertex are considered and we must avoid creating a circuit prematurely.
+Eventually the edges will form a circuit.
+This algorithm is similar to that of Kruskal’s Algorithm, where as in Kruskal’s , a node can any number of links but in Cheapest-Link Algorithm, a node cannot have more than two links.

+  The pseudocode for the Cheapest-Link Algorithm can be described as follows:

+Pick an edge with the cheapest weight, in case of a tie, pick whichever pleases you.
+Colour your edge.

+Pick the next cheapest uncoloured edge unless: your new edge closes a smaller circuit your new edge results in three coloured edges coming out of a single vertex.
+Again if there is a tie break it at your will.

+Repeat Step 2 until the Hamilton circuit is complete.